 Reflect back on anytime that you have said anything that made others around you laugh.
 Did you happen to stop and ponder what “joke formula” that you were going to employ to get those laughs?
 You didn’t?
 My, how odd.

 Why exactly do you need to know a single joke formula to generate audience laughs from a speech?
 What does knowing ANY joke formula have to do with you naturally using your sense of humor and comedy talent in your speech?

 Why exactly can’t you use your natural and organic sense of humor and comedy talent (the way you express your sense of humor) to add humor to your speeches?
 Are their public speaking laws that prohibit this sort of renegade activity?

-What this sort of approach actually does is reduces the complexity and the decades of trial and error and countless human interactions required for a person to develop their own unique sense of humor and comedy talent to something similar to instructions for using shampoo.
+What this sort of approach actually does tries to is promotes a processes that is touted as something similar to instructions for using shampoo and greatly minimizes the true complexity and the decades of trial and error and countless human interactions required for a person to develop their own unique sense of humor and comedy talent.

 Now for the last two steps in this “easy” process…

 Steps 5 And 6